Accessibility Percolation on Cartesian Power Graphs: Introduction

 A genotype is made up of many individual sites or loci, which can be found in some given number of states called \textit{alleles} and can be mutated individually.
-For simplicity, but without loss of generality, we will assume that all loci have the same set of possible states.
+For simplicity we will assume that all loci have the same set of possible states.
 Therefore genotypes are sequences $\xgL = \p{ \xg[1], \ldots, \xg[\xL] }$, with $\xL$ determining the number of loci.
 Individual (point) mutations, which are the only ones to be considered here, mutate only one of the loci.
 The mutational structure of the system determines whether every state of one locus is able to mutate to any other or whether some restrictions apply.
 For example, whereas point mutations in the DNA sequence can mutate any nucleotide base into any other, the genetic code constrains the possible one-step transitions between amino acids.
-To accommodate general mutational structures we describe the loci by a simple directed \textit{allele graph} $\xG$.
-The vertex set $\xV$ of this graph is the set of all alleles, and its arrows indicate possible one-step mutations between alleles.
-Again, for simplicity but without loss of generality, we assume the allele graph to be the same on all loci and we will identify the vertices by natural numbers.
+To accommodate general mutational structures we describe the loci by a simple directed graph. \begin{definition} An \textit{allele graph} is a finite simple directed graph. \end{definition} We will denote the allele graph under consideration $\xG$, its vertex set $\xV$, the size of its vertex set $\xall$ and its adjacency matrix $\xA$.
+The vertex set $\xV$ is the set of all alleles and the graph's arrows indicate possible one-step mutations between alleles.
+The assumption of finiteness is not strictly necessary but allows for more focused proofs.
+Extension to infinite graphs is straight-forward with sufficient regularity properties (e.g. bounded degrees).
+Again for simplicity, we assume the allele graph to be the same on all loci with the vertices identified by natural numbers.
+We will give a justification for this restriction after introduction of the genotype space in the following paragraph.